MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 ## Add the opportunity scoring widget to a form

 By default, the predictive opportunity scoring widget is available only in the out-of-the-box **Sales Insights** form.
-If you're using customized forms for opportunities, you can display the predictive opportunity scoring widget on your custom forms by following these steps.
+If you're using customized forms for opportunities, you can display the predictive opportunity scoring widget on your custom forms by following these steps..

 > [!NOTE]
 > Adding opportunity scoring widgets is only supported in Unified Interface apps.